roger2000hk/godbase/maps/README.md

 	// uses a generic allocator to allocate slots on demand.
 	// what map slots bring to the table, is the ability to use any kind of
 	// value except slices as hash keys; which is useful when
 	// mapping your keys to an integer is problematic.
+On the other hand they
+	// share the same limitations as native maps, no slice keys and relatively
+	// expensive to create.

 	ms := NewMapSlots(1000, genMapHash, skipAlloc)
 	NewHash(ms)